dfki-asr/gCodeAnalyzer/README.md

 ## Usage
 Get gCodeAnalyzer up and running.
 HTTP GET requests can be made against gCodeAnalyzer's form-style GET API as follows
 ```
-GET analyze?uri=GCODE HTTP/1.1
+GET analyze/price?uri=GCODE HTTP/1.1
 Server: http:localhost:8080
 Accept: text/turtle
 ```
 where `GCODE` is the URI of your gCode resource.

-Currently, gCodeAnalyzer responses with some price estimations for your gCode input.
+gCodeAnalyzer responses with some price estimations for your gCode input.
 ```
 @prefix rdf:   <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .
 @prefix xsd:   <http://www.w3.org/2001/XMLSchema#> .